On Comparing Full Frame and

 THE FORMATS: Some formats have names that describe their sizes, like 4”x5” or 8”x10”.
 Other formats have names that almost describe their sizes, like 35mm.
 The 35mm format actually utilizes a 35mm wide strip of film, but part of that width is taken up with sprockets for advancing the film.
 The actual image area is 24mm wide by 36mm long.
 This is the same format size as the “full frame” (or FF) digital.

 RELATIVE COST: A full frame sensor has 156% more area than an APS-C sensor.
 One might therefore think it should have a 156% higher production cost.
 In fact the difference is much greater than that.
-Chips (e.g. sensors) are manufactured on circular silicon wafers.
+That is because larger chips (e.g. sensors) have a higher rejection rate than smaller chips in the manufacturing process.
+Chips are manufactured on circular silicon wafers.
 The wafers are very pure, but they have occasional defects in their crystal structure that will compromise the functioning of a chip.
 Assume an average wafer has 10 defects.
 (I have no idea how realistic this might be.)
 If you’re going to lay out a thousand tiny chips on the wafer, you’ll end up rejecting about 10 of the 1000 chips (1%) because of these defects.
-If you’re going to lay out 10 chips, you’ll probably end up rejecting most of your chips.
+If you’re going to lay out 10 chips, you’ll probably end up rejecting at least a few of the chips.
 If you were hypothetically able to lay out a chip occupying the entire wafer, your reject rate would be nearly 100%.
 Therefore, as the chip size increases, both the yield per wafer and the rejection rate drop.
 This, by itself, makes a 156% larger chip much more than 156% more expensive to manufacture.
 However, that’s not the only difference in manufacturing cost.

-As mentioned under “formats,” APS-C and smaller formats can be manufactured with single lithographic projections.
+APS-H (1.3 crop), APS-C and smaller sensors can be manufactured with single lithographic projections; whereas, FF sensors cannot.
 At one time, FF and larger formats had to be manufactured with multiple connecting images.
 This required more steps in the manufacturing process and also required very exacting alignment of the lithographic images.
 So besides being more labor intensive to manufacture, FF sensors were more likely to end up in the reject pile because of misalignment of images.
 More recently FF sensors are imaged using stepper projection.
 The equipment used for this process is more costly, but the labor savings and reduced reject rate result in lowered production cost.
 Even so, with an increased reject rate, decreased yield, and higher manufacturing equipment cost, full frame sensors are still very substantially more costly to produce than APS-C sensors and will surely remain so.
 That, of course, is why FF cameras are so much more costly.
 What does this more substantial investment get you?

 SENSITIVITY AND NOISE: The most universally understood and oft cited difference between digital formats concerns noise and low-light sensitivity.
 People with even basic understandings of photographic equipment will tell you that larger sensors are more sensitive and can operate at higher ISO settings with similar or less noise than smaller sensors.
 In general this is correct, but why is it so?